 Part of the culture

-In addition to posting water quality reports and other materials, the Town of Newberry posts monthly financial reports that detail current revenues and expenditures, compared to what they were one year earlier.
+In addition to posting water quality reports and other materials, the City of Newberry posts monthly financial reports that detail current revenues and expenditures, compared to what they were one year earlier.

 "When I entered the local government field, 'transparent government' was a buzzword that had been floating around for quite some time," said City Manager Matt DeWitt.